• Navigate with Confidence

 When navigating in darkness and the lights you are watching go out (as in you can't see them suddenly) it may mean something is in the water between you and the lights, let's see what could be blocking the view.
 A headland, another boat, a reef or rock, a piling, your crews head.
 What it means is you better stop or slow down and figure out immediately why the lights are blinking.

-Just for fun I looked up some other sayings:
+Just for fun, I looked up some other sayings, some silly, some confusing.

 When all three lights I see ahead,